BytexDigital/SteamCLI/README.md

   --password                Required.
 Password to use when logging into Steam.

+  --sentrydir               (Default: .\sentries) Directory in which sentry files will be saved.

   --targetdir               Specifies a directory to perform an action in.

   --branch                  Specifies a product branch.